rolspace/www.rolandoramos.tech/_posts/2017-02-20-5-actions-first-time-manager.markdown

 [LinkedIn]: https://www.linkedin.com "LinkedIn"
 [Medium]: https://medium.com "Medium"

+<img class="img-responsive center-block" src="/assets/170220/5-tips-first-time-manager.jpg" alt="Management" />

 It has been almost 18 months since I became a team manager for the first time in my career.
-I have to admit this is something I always wanted to do, but once it happened I realized that there were many things I did not know...far more than I had expected.
-I needed to approach this a lot differently from my previous position as Technical Lead.
+This is something I always wanted to do, but once it happened, I realized that there were many things I did not know about management...far more than I had expected.
+I needed to approach this new role a lot differently from my previous position as Technical Lead.

-<img class="img-responsive center-block" src="/assets/170220/5-tips-first-time-manager.jpg" alt="Management" />

-For me, this has been an extremely rewarding experience, and I am painfully aware that I have made a few mistakes since then.
-Nevertheless, it is true that the path to improvement lies in looking back and recognizing those areas where you can adjust.
+For me, this has been an extremely rewarding experience, and I am quite aware that I have made a few mistakes since then.
+Nevertheless, it is true that the path to improvement lies in looking back and recognizing the areas where you can improve and be better.

 <!--more-->

-I know I do not have a lot of experience yet, but I think I can share a few of the things that have helped me ease the transition from software engineer to team manager.
+I know I do not have a lot of experience yet, but I believe I can share a few of the activities that helped me ease the transition from software engineer to team manager.
 In no particular order:

 <p class="subtitle-large">1.
 Listening</p>